-Many people with dysthymia have a long-term medical problem or problems such as anxiety, alcohol abuse, or drug addiction.
-Most people with dysthymia will also have an episode of major depression at some point in their lives.
+Most people with PDD will also have an episode of major depression at some point in their lives.

-The main symptom of dysthymia is a low, dark, or sad mood on most days for at least 2 years.
-In children and adolescents, the mood can be irritable instead of depressed and lasts for at least 1 year.
+The main symptom of PDD is a low, dark, or sad mood on most days for at least 2 years.
+In children and teens, the mood can be irritable instead of depressed and lasts for at least 1 year.

-In addition, two or more of the following symptoms will be present almost all of the time that a person has dysthymia:
+In addition, two or more of the following symptoms are present almost all of the time:

-People with dysthymia will often take a negative or discouraging view of themselves, their future, other people, and life events.
-Problems often seem more difficult to solve.
+People with PDD will often take a negative or discouraging view of themselves, their future, other people, and life events.
+Problems often seem hard to solve.

-There are a number of things you can try to improve dysthymia:
+There are a number of things you can try to improve PDD:

 Joining a support group for people who are having problems like yours can also help.
 Ask your therapist or health care provider to recommend a group.

-Call for help immediately if you or someone you know develops these symptoms, which are signs of a suicide risk:
+Call for help right away if you or someone you know develops signs of suicide risk: